Certificate in Design and Visual Arts

 - Practical design projects: combine core studies in art and design, drawing, processes, procedures, materials and technology with studio assignments that develop hands-on skills in different creative disciplines.

-- Wide range of design subjects: try your hand at graphic design and animation, interior design, jewellery and contemporary craft, photography and painting, and product design.
+- Wide range of art and design subjects: try your hand at graphic design, spatial design, photography, painting and 3D practice.

 - Lecturers who are professional artists and designers.